caevyn/blog/posts/2015-05-23-best-bitter.markdown

 date: "May 23rd, 2015"
 ---

-## Best Bitter

->Simplicity is the ultimate sophistication - Leonardo da Vinci
+> Simplicity is the ultimate sophistication - Leonardo da Vinci

 English bitter is probably my favourite style of beer.
 Bitter is simply English for pale ale, and despite the name, usually not particularly bitter.
 The key ingredients in a tradtional bitter are: Good English malt, English yeast, and English hops.
 Bitters are roughly divided into 3 categories: ordinary, best and extra special (ESB).
 These terms are used pretty loosely but generally increase in strength from ordinary through to ESB.
 It is also a great style for home brewing since traditional English sparging methods are pretty close to the simple batch sparging employed by most home brewers.